radu200/Node.js-Mysql-Authentication/README.md

-# Complete Guide to Node Authentication with MySQL
+#  Node.js, Mysql Authentication with Multiple Types of Users

-Code for the entire scotch.io tutorial series: Complete Guide to Node Authentication with MongoDB

 Current version database is ported to MySQL